netanoir/netanoir.github.io/archive/baba.md

 title: Baba
 ---

 From August 10–September 3, 2017, I exhibited illustrations based on the autobiographical stories of my father at the [Elisabet Ney Museum](http://www.austintexas.gov/Elisabetney) in collaboration with [Boss Babes](https://www.bossbabes.org/).
-The opening reception was followed by a Q&A where I was interviewed by my friend, Candace Roane.
+The opening reception was followed by a Q&A where I was interviewed by Candace Roane.